weygoldt/chirpdetector/docs/contributing.md

 as github issues.
 Until them, if you fixed something, please check it off on this list before opening a pull request.

+- [ ] Implement multiprocessing in main detection loop: Compute a batch of spectrograms parallely and pipe them all through the detector.
+And do this simulatenously from multiple cores (if the GPU can receive tensors from multiple cores).
+- [ ] Check execution time for all the detect functions, got really slow after refactoring for some reason.
+- [ ] Update all the docstrings after refactoring.
 - [ ] Move hardcoded params from assignment algo into config.toml
-- [ ] Split the messy training loop into functions
+- [ ] Split the messy training loop into functions.
-- [ ] Remove all pyright warnings
+- [ ] Remove all pyright warnings.
 - [ ] Build github actions CI/CD pipeline for codecov etc.
 - [x] Fix make test, fails after ruff run
 - [x] Refactor train, detect, convert.
 All into much smaller functions.
 Move accesory functions to utils